BoarCoin/ChoateCoinSite/README.md

 # ChoateCoinSite
-Created by Sidharth Rao and
+Created by Sidharth Rao and Yunrui Ryan Yang